 I’ve also done a fair amount of writing of my own publishing under my full name Eric Karl Anderson (since my first and surname are so common and dull).
 My novel ENOUGH won the Pearl Street Publishing First Book Award and I’ve had stories published in many journals and anthologies.
 You can read my story 'Making Tea in the Dark' which was published online here in The Wells Street Journal.

 I work in online marketing full time.
-On weekends I work as a masseur at this health centre in Balham.
+On weekends I work as a masseur.
 I also like baking muffins and watching disaster movies.

 You can read more about me and my bookshelves in this interview with Savidge Reads: http://savidgereads.wordpress.com/2014/04/05/other-peoples-bookshelves-36-eric-karl-anderson/

 I was honoured that legendary supermodel and inspiration RuPaul praised my blog on his podcast What's the Tee? after I recommended he read Damon Galgut's novel "Arctic Summer."
 You can listen to him here:

 I love to find people to chat about books with so please comment, get in touch through Twitter @lonesomereader, or email firstname.lastname@example.org